Cion318/ros_pf/README.md

 To make it as simple as possible there are multiple launch files to:
 * map the environment using gmapping
 * map the environment using hector_slam
+* do a live localization when moving the lidar around
 * record the movement of the lidar with bagfiles to adjust parameters
-* do a live localization whe moving the lidar around

 ## Installation & Packages